Financial-Times/o-brand/README.md

 }
 ```

 A variable may also be retrieved for an explicit variant using the `$force-variant` argument of `oBrandGet`.
-This is useful when retrieving a variant value within a function, or when a specific value is needed regardless of what variant is current configured using `oBrandConfigureFor`.
+This is useful when retrieving a variant value within a function, or when a specific value is needed regardless of what variant is configured by `oBrandConfigureFor`.

 ```scss
 	.o-example--inverse {